deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Look, you want one of these to try?
 Because I can eat whatever's too much for you."

-"…If it's safe."
+"...If it's safe."

 "It's all been treated with gamma radiation man.
 Totally sterile, I promise."

-"Then…yes please."
+"Then...yes please."

-WARHORSE nodded and examined the available options, "…I warn you man, this shit's…this is the high-performance version, it's meant to get a fuckload of energy into me first and foremost.
+WARHORSE nodded and examined the available options, "...I warn you man, this shit's...this is the high-performance version, it's meant to get a fuckload of energy into me first and foremost.
 The culinary experience is, like, a distant second." he pointed out.

 "I'll try it anyway.
 You're right, nutrition in a situation like this is important."